davidtchiu/davidtchiu.github.io/teaching/cs240/lab.cmd/index.md

       -rwx------@ 1 david  staff  4437 Jul 19 09:05 Tester.java
       ```

 - **Permission** (For Windows Users Only): Windows users can skip this part.
 The binary numbering system does not work with Windows.
-Windows uses
+Windows uses a different permission system, but it's not really important to us, since the servers I will provide you are not Windows machines.

 #### Part 2 - `nano` Text Editor